Antoni Lange: Life

 Lange was born in Warsaw into the patriotic Jewish family of Henryk Lange (1815–1884) and Zofia née Eisenbaum (1832–1897).
 His father took part in the November Uprising against the Russian Partition of Poland.
-He was an admirerer of Romantic literature and its ideals.
-Antoni Lange enrolled at Warsaw University but around 1880 he was expelled for his patriotic activity by the Tsarist namiestnik Apuchtin who ruled the university at that time.
+He was an admirer of Romantic literature and its ideals.
+Antoni Lange enrolled at Warsaw University, but around 1880, he was expelled for his patriotic activity by the Tsarist namiestnik Apuchtin, who ruled the university at that time.
 He supported himself financially as a tutor but also published poetry under the pen-names Napierski and Antoni Wrzesień.
-He decided to study in Paris where he encountered new trends in literature, philosophy and art.
-In France he became familiar with the theories of Jean Martin Charcot, as well as Spiritualism, parapsychology, the philosophy of Arthur Schopenhauer and Friedrich Nietzsche, oriental religions, European and Eastern literature and modern literary criticism.
+He decided to study in Paris, where he encountered new trends in literature, philosophy and art.
+In France, he became familiar with the theories of Jean Martin Charcot, as well as Spiritualism, parapsychology, the philosophy of Arthur Schopenhauer and Friedrich Nietzsche, oriental religions, European and Eastern literature and modern literary criticism.
 He took part in the literary meetings of Stéphane Mallarmé.

 Lange returned to his homeland upon Poland's return to independence, and became one of the better known members of the Warsaw Society of Writers and Journalists (Warszawskie Towarzystwo Literatów i Dziennikarzy), the precursor of the Polish Academy of Literature founded in 1933.
 Bolesław Prus, Julian Ochorowicz and Lange were the first Polish spiritists.
 He rented an apartment at Nowy Świat Street together with Władysław Reymont, a Polish writer and the winner of the Nobel Prize of 1924.
 Stanisław Brzozowski called Lange a real and not frequently European mind and Julian Tuwim called him a master of reflective poetry.
 During this time Lange was a member of the Society of Polish Writers and Journalists.
 However, with the sharp growth of his popularity as a poet his poems became more sceptical, pessimistic and hermetic.
 The main theme of the poems of this period was the feeling of being isolated and misunderstood by the crowd.